fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"We spared some Blood Mary for you."_ said Astra, passing the drink for her.

 _"Thanks."_ she said _"And this is Jiminy Cricket, right?
 I remember you from that revalidation test.
-You did well on that time and, by what I heard, you did even better that year."_
+You did well on that time and, by what I heard, you did even better that year and since than.
+Need to say that Blackstone looks for you since."_

 _"Right.
 Nice to see you again too."_ said Jiminy, drinking a big gulp from his cup, when he felt something weird that made him gulp his drink in. _"Hey, this is not coke."_

-_"Let me see..."_ said Artemis _"Someone had exchanged your cup.
+_"Let me see..."_ said Artemis, taking a small sip _"Someone had exchanged your cup.
 This is dark beer."_

-_"Oh, sorry..."_ said the barman _"I'll provide a new cup."_
+_"Oh, sorry..."_ said the barman _"I'll provide a new cup, looks like we exchanged your drinks with other askings."_

 Jiminy looked a little weird.

-_"What happened, Jiminy?"_ said Dumont, when they all saw Jiminy run
+_"What happened, Jiminy?"_ said Dumont, when they all saw Jiminy run, looking like he was ready to puke out

 _"Dumont!"_ said Blue Fairy via his Earbug _"Looks like that beer made Jiminy go sick."_